Multiparameter quantum general linear supergroup: Polynomial versions of quantum general linear supergroups

 \subsection{Comparison with Manin's work}

-7pt We conclude this work with a quick comparison between our multiparameter quantum general linear supergroups and those considered by Manin in \cite{Ma}.
-More precisely, the latter are multiparametric quantisations of $ F\big[{M\!L}_{\,n}^{\,p}\big] \, $, that we denote by $ \F_\bq^\Mpicc\big[{M\!L}_{\,n}^{\,p}\big] \, $: they are generated by elements $ z_{i{}j} \, (\, i \, , j \in I_n \,) \, $ with relations depending on an antisymmetric matrix of invertible parameters $ {\big( q_{i{}j} \big)}_{i \in I_n}^{j \in I_n} \, $.
+7pt We conclude this work with a quick comparison between our results and those by Manin in \cite{Ma}.
+Indeed, Manin considers multiparametric quantisations of $ F\big[{M\!L}_{\,n}^{\,p}\big] \, $, that we denote by $ \F_\bq^\Mpicc\big[{M\!L}_{\,n}^{\,p}\big] \, $: they are generated by elements $ z_{i{}j} \, (\, i \, , j \in I_n \,) \, $ with relations depending on an antisymmetric matrix of invertible parameters $ {\big( q_{i{}j} \big)}_{i \in I_n}^{j \in I_n} \, $.
 Therefore, we are naturally led to compare any such $ \F_\bq^\Mpicc\big[{M\!L}_{\,n}^{\,p}\big] $ with our polynomial multiparametric QFSA's $ \Fbqmlnp \, $.
-3pt Beyond the first-sight similarity of their own constructions --- as both (super)alge\-bras have essentially ``the same'' set of generators and relations depending on the same set of parameters --- same extra similarities also show up in some of the relations between generators.
+5pt Beyond the first-sight similarity of their own constructions --- as both (super)alge\-bras have essentially ``the same'' set of generators and relations depending on the same set of parameters --- same extra similarities also show up in some of the relations between generators.
 One then might be led to guess that, up to suitably re-writing some relations (in either one of the two presentations, or in both), one can eventually achieve the same kind of presentation for both algebras, thus concluding that they are isomorphic, at least \textsl{as (super)algebras}.
 On the other hand, failing to get this would not allow us to deduce that the two are non-isomorphic either.
-3pt Nevertheless, there is another difference which seems to be a major ``obstruction'' for $ \F_\bq^\Mpicc\big[{M\!L}_{\,n}^{\,p}\big] $ and $ \Fbqmlnp $ to be isomorphic \textsl{as superbialgebras}.
-Indeed, the generators $ z_{i{}j} $ of $ \F_\bq^\Mpicc\big[{M\!L}_{\,n}^{\,p}\big] $ and the generators $ x_{i{}j} $ of $ \Fbqmlnp $ behave rather differently with respect to the coproduct, namely (for all $ \, i \, , j \in I_n \, $)
+5pt Nevertheless, there is another difference which seems to be a major ``obstruction'' for $ \F_\bq^\Mpicc\big[{M\!L}_{\,n}^{\,p}\big] $ and $ \Fbqmlnp $ to be isomorphic \textsl{as superbialgebras}.
+Indeed, the generators $ z_{i{}j} $ of $ \F_\bq^\Mpicc\big[{M\!L}_{\,n}^{\,p}\big] $ and the generators $ x_{i{}j} $ of $ \Fbqmlnp $ behave rather differently with respect to the coproduct, namely (for all $ \, i \, , j \in I_n \, $) 3pt